HIV (human immunodeficiency virus) is a virus that damages your immune system.

 Where can I get an HIV test?

-There are a number of services you can go to.
-You can also use a self-sampling kit or a home test.
+There are different services you can go to.
+You can also use a postal testing kit or a self-test (where you read the result yourself).
 Choose the one you feel most comfortable with.

 - a sexual health clinic or genitourinary medicine (GUM) clinic

 - an HIV testing centre run by a charity

 - some contraception clinics and young people’s services